watsona22/02-Challenge-2/README.md

 The html and css file can be used to view the deployed page.
 A link to the mockup is accessible from the repository file list.
 ![Reference Mockup](assets/images/portfolio-spec-screenshot_720.png)

-## Credits

-The project was completed with help from the course materials.
-Suggestions for edits to organization and CSS attributes, provided by Bootcamp tutor, Alexis San Javier, AskBCS Learning Assistance Yanga, and Bootcamp TA, Melissa Hookey.

 ## License